corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

     cpp -. "copy bytes" .-> wire
 {% end %}

 Neither layout is part of a stable ABI.
-The only thing both sides agree on is a pointer and a length, so that's what you put on the wire — with the receiving side copying into its own native type if it wants ownership.
+The only thing both sides agree on is a pointer and a length, so that's what you put on the wire, with the receiving side copying into its own native type if it wants ownership.

 ```rust
 // Wrong: layout of String is not stable, allocator mismatch.